edgedb/edgedb/doc/ref/edgeql/operators.rst

             :sub:`1` ⨉ ... ⨉ A\ :sub:`n` }

 One of the basic operators in EdgeQL (``IN``) is an example of such a mixed function and will be covered in more details below.
-Most operators and functions have all their parameters as either all sets or all elements.
+Many operators and most library functions have all their parameters as either all sets or all elements.

 The above definitions assume that all the input sets are different from each other.
 What happens when some of the input sets are